andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 # Introduction

 This is a short pedagogical summary of the variety of Arabic spoken in the Damascus area.
-It is intended to be used for quick reference for beginner to intermediate language learners and to provide a basic overview of the grammar.
+It is intended to be used for quick reference and overview for beginner to intermediate language learners.
 It was written as a complement to the Syrian-Arabic material in *Al-Kitaab fii Taʿallun al-ʿArabiyya* (Brustad et al., Georgetown University Press, 2013) but can be used independently.
 Parts of it are based on *A Reference Grammar of Syrian Arabic* (Georgetown University Press, 2005 [1964]), to which the reader is referred for a detailed and comprehensive grammar.

 This grammar uses a simplified transcription (see [Phonology](#phonolgy)) adapted from *Alif Baa* (Brustad et al., Georgetown University Press, 2010).
 Examples in Arabic script represent written vernacular as used in text messaging, advertisement, etc. There is a considerable variation in vernacular orthography, especially in the extent to which Standard Arabic spelling is followed, and forms that differ from those presented here are therefore common.